MicrosoftDocs/security/security-docs/ai-red-team/ai-risk-assessment.md

 **Control**: Data should be collected from trusted sources.
 A list of trusted sources should be kept and updated.
 Management approvals for collecting untrusted data should be considered on a case-by-case basis.
 If an untrusted source is approved, it should be documented.

-**Threat statement**: Data is collected from untrusted sources that could contain sensitive personal data, other undesirable data that could affect the performance of a model or presents compliance risks to the organization.
+**Threat statement**: Data is collected from untrusted sources that could contain sensitive personal data, other undesirable data that could affect the performance of a model, or presents compliance risks to the organization.

 **Guidance**: